mrsuman2002/A_modular_Plugin-CodeChat/CodeChat_Server/install.rst

 -   `PreTeXt <https://pretextbook.org/>`_ (`rendered template <../_static/pretext/_build/index.html>`__)
 -   `Runestone Components <https://runestone.academy/>`_ (`rendered template <../_static/runestone/build/runestone_template/index.html>`__)
 -   `Sphinx <https://www.sphinx-doc.org/en/master/index.html>`_ (`rendered template <../_static/sphinx/_build/index.html>`__) -- note that this documentation is produced using CodeChat with Sphinx; see `../codechat_config.yaml` and `../conf.py`.

+To use these templates:

+#.
+Install the external renderer.
+#.
+Make a copy of the appropriate template.
+These files are available via `Github <https://github.com/bjones1/CodeChat_system/tree/master/CodeChat_Server/CodeChat_Server/templates>`_, installed with the CodeChat Server via ``pip``/your favorite Python package manager, and also available via the "show source" link on these web pages.
+#.
+Open a file from the copied template in the CodeChat System to edit and render them.

 To use the CodeChat System with an external renderer not listed above: